Forecast-it/handbook/our-internal-systems.md

 ### Slack

-We use this for all chat communication.
+We use this for all internal chat communication.

 ### Github

 Where we host all of our code repositories.

 ### Kibana

 TODO

+### Sendgrid

+All transactional and newsletters are sent via this service.

+### Stripe

+All our credit card payments are handled by this service.

+### Gsuite

+We use the full suite for email, documents and filesharing.

+### Zeplin

+All our sketch wireframes are uploaded here.

+### Invision

+Mostly used for sharing designs, moodboards etc.